mozilla/taar-lite/docs/GraphRepresentation.md

    \D----C
 ```

-(all edges are undirected, since the coinstallation matrix is symmetric).
+where all edges are undirected, since the coinstallation matrix is symmetric.

 Additionally, suppose we have the following auxiliary scores for these add-ons: